 include but need not be limited to the following:

-program, the Drug Free Families with a Future program, or any comparable program providing case management services to assure ongoing monitoring and coordination of services after the addicted woman has returned home.
+management services to ensure ongoing monitoring and coordination of services after the addicted woman has returned home.

 (2) coordination with medical services for individual

-medical care of addicted pregnant women, including prenatal care under the supervision of a physician.
+medical care of pregnant women, including prenatal care under the supervision of a physician.